- Yield:6 serving

 - 2 stevia packets or 2 tsp. erythritol

 Preheat the oven to 350 degrees F. Combine the oats and water in a large bowl.
 Microwave for 1 minute and 30 seconds.
-Stir in the whey, peanut butter, erythritol, yogurt, salt, egg, and protein until it is well mixed.
+Stir in the whey, peanut butter, erythritol, yogurt, salt, egg, and protein.
+Mix it well.
 Put some parchment paper on a large cookie sheet and spoon out 12 circles of the mixture onto the parchment paper and bake for 20 minutes.
 Turn the oven off and leave them in there to dehydrate for an hour.
 Make the icing by combining the ingredients and whip them with a fork until smooth, then drizzle or spread it on the cookies.
 Refrigerate and use when ready—if you can keep your hands off them!

 Calories – 152